VDA5050/VDA5050/VDA5050_EN.md

 The fleet control has the possibility to change the horizon by sending an updated route to the mobile robot which includes the changed list of nodes and edges.
 The procedure for changing the horizon route is shown in Figure 4.

 ![Figure 4 Procedure for changing the driving route "Horizon"](./assets/driving_route_horizon.png)
->Figure 4 - Procedure for changing the driving route "Horizon"
+>Figure 4 - Procedure for expanding the driving route "Horizon"

 In Figure 4, an initial order is first sent by the fleet control at time t = 0.
 Figure 5 shows the pseudocode of a possible order.